 Once you’re sure you’re doing it for the right reasons, the rest will fall into place.
 And even if it doesn’t and wearing a bikini doesn’t come to you easily, remember that you don’t have to impress or prove yourself to anybody.
 The only opinion that truly matters is yours.

 There is no doubt that these five steps are easy on paper but hard to achieve in reality.
-For centuries, women’s bodies have been scrutinized to the extent where they are judged in some form for everything they wear.
-Sometimes you’re showing too much skin and asking for attention; other times, you aren’t showing enough and being uninteresting.
+For centuries, women’s bodies have been scrutinized to the extent that they are judged in some form for everything they wear.
+Sometimes you’re showing too much skin and asking for attention; other times, you aren’t showing enough and are being uninteresting.